Yeats Initiative at Notre Dame

-Our Hesburgh Libraries' Irish Studies Collection contains a rich collection of Yeats manuscripts, including several first editions.
+Our Hesburgh Libraries' Irish Studies Collection contains a rich collection of Yeats books, including several first editions.

 Our Institute is exploring opportunities on campus and in Ireland that will contribute to scholarship on Yeats and illuminate his work, particularly for a new generation of students.

 To formally inaugurate the Yeats Initiative, we will host a lecture by James Flannery, Winship Professor Emeritus of the Arts and Humanities at Emory University and Founding Director of the W. B. Yeats Foundation, on October 26.
 It is titled “Memories and Prophecies: The ‘Total Theatre’ of W.B.
 Yeats."